GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis/README.md

 This project establishes three original findings on multi-spectral laser soil moisture classification:

-**Finding 1 — Architecture:** MambaVision_S outperforms ViT-Base by +2.46% validation accuracy on full multispectral images (97.04% vs 94.58%) with 42% fewer parameters, 40% faster convergence, and zero overfitting across 80 training epochs.
+**Finding 1 - Architecture:** MambaVision_S outperforms ViT-Base by +2.46% validation accuracy on full multispectral images (97.04% vs 94.58%) with 42% fewer parameters, 40% faster convergence, and zero overfitting across 80 training epochs.
 Bootstrap CIs [91.51%, 99.06%] confirm this result is statistically robust.
 The per-class analysis reveals that MambaVision_S resolves mid-range moisture level ambiguity (Levels 2, 3, 5, 7, 8) that ViT-equivalent laser crop models cannot, driven by richer spatial context rather than architectural superiority per se.

-**Finding 2 — Input representation:** The same model achieves a 6.40% accuracy gap between full image and laser crop inputs — 2.6x larger than the architectural gain over ViT.
+**Finding 2 - Input representation:** The same model achieves a 6.40% accuracy gap between full image and laser crop inputs, 2.6x larger than the architectural gain over ViT.
 The accuracy ceiling reached by both ViT Phase 4B and MambaVision_S on laser crops (90.64%) reflects the information limit of the crop representation, not architecture capacity.
 Input representation is the dominant design variable for this task.

-**Finding 3 — Frequency features:** FFT and Wavelet features provide marginal test accuracy improvement on full images (+0.95%, within overlapping CI ranges) and genuine degradation on laser crops (-3.77%, outside overlapping CI ranges).
+**Finding 3 - Frequency features:** FFT and Wavelet features provide marginal test accuracy improvement on full images (+0.95%, within overlapping CI ranges) and genuine degradation on laser crops (-3.77%, outside overlapping CI ranges).
 The direction of the effect reverses between input scales, establishing a practical guideline: frequency feature augmentation is only appropriate when input spatial context is sufficient to produce meaningful global frequency content.

-**Future work — four priority directions:**
+**Future work - four priority directions:**

 1. *Per-class confusion matrix analysis for the ViT Phase 6 YOLOv8 model* — the companion project lacks per-class F1 in the same format as this project, preventing direct class-level comparison.
 Implementing equivalent per-class analysis would enable a complete architectural comparison across all phases.

-2. *MambaVision_S as the YOLOv8 detection backbone* — replacing the YOLOv8s backbone with MambaVision_S feature extraction would test whether the classification accuracy advantage translates to detection mAP improvement over Phase 6 (95.3% mAP50), which remains the highest result across both projects.
+2. *MambaVision_S as the YOLOv8 detection backbone* - replacing the YOLOv8s backbone with MambaVision_S feature extraction would test whether the classification accuracy advantage translates to detection mAP improvement over Phase 6 (95.3% mAP50), which remains the highest result across both projects.

-3. *Attention visualization* — generating attention maps for MambaVision_S on moisture-ambiguous samples (particularly Levels 3, 5, and 10) would identify which spatial regions the model prioritizes relative to ViT, providing mechanistic evidence for why full image context resolves mid-range moisture ambiguity.
+3. *Attention visualization* - generating attention maps for MambaVision_S on moisture-ambiguous samples (particularly Levels 3, 5, and 10) would identify which spatial regions the model prioritizes relative to ViT, providing mechanistic evidence for why full image context resolves mid-range moisture ambiguity.

-4. *Capture environment standardization for stir_september* — all five model variants fail to achieve reliable accuracy on Soil-Moisture-Stir-September.
+4. *Capture environment standardization for stir_september* - all five model variants fail to achieve reliable accuracy on Soil-Moisture-Stir-September.
 A controlled recapture protocol (fixed container, consistent laser angle, stable background, undisturbed soil surface) is the only intervention expected to resolve this limitation based on the visual investigation evidence from both projects.

 ---

 **GitHub:** https://github.com/GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis
-**Contact:** efahnegbedion@gmail.com
 **Department:** Information Systems, IT Project Management — MTSU